 So, while a PIM can’t update stock, the ERP can.
 Feed the data into the PIM and make it visible for enrichment purposes.”

-As a system that houses important static data, ERPs are an essential resource.
-They are useful for ordering stock and finding out where products are going.
-But there’s a risk of bending an ERP out of shape by trying to force it to do things with product data that it wasn’t designed to do.
+ERPs are an essential resource, and they’re useful for ordering stock and finding out where products are going.
+But there’s a risk of bending an ERP out of shape by forcing it to do things with product data that it wasn’t designed to do.
 For example, managing multiple SKUs for the same product.

-Where PIM comes in handy is being able to let the ERP focus on its original purpose.
+PIM comes in handy to let the ERP focus on its original purpose.
 The PIM will take responsibility for all rich product data, such as:

 - Detailed product descriptions